Federated Ironworkers' Association of Australia: Growth

 Starting from a membership of approximately 5000 the union grew rapidly during World War I and also amalgamated with several smaller unions to reach a membership of close to 10,000 by the early 1920s, approximately 10 percent of total union membership in the Australian metal industry.
 Half the union's membership was from New South Wales, which was divided up into several branches, including Sydney, Lithgow, Newcastle and Granville.
 A new branch was formed in 1917 to represent ironworkers in the shipbuilding industry in Balmain.

 The FIA became increasingly militant during the first two decades of its existence, influenced by the debate over conscription in World War I, to which it was opposed, and the Australian General Strike of 1917, which involved 3000 New South Wales ironworkers.
 During this period the FIA became influenced by the radical left-wing political ideas of the Industrial Workers of the World (IWW), and in 1919 held a referendum over whether to affiliate to the proposed general union, the One Big Union (OBU).
 The proposal received 60 percent support from the membership, particularly in Sydney, but was not adopted by the 1920 Federal Council of the union.

 During the 1930s the Communist Party of Australia (CPA) became heavily influential within the union.
 In 1936 Ernie Thornton, a member of the CPA's central committee, was elected part-time general secretary.
 Following the recovery of the economy in the late 1930s the position was made full-time and Thornton moved to Sydney, where he strengthened communist influence within the FIA.

 Thornton's leadership of the FIA was threatened in the 1949 union elections when the Balmain branch, backed by the Labor Industrial Groups, ran a rival ticket headed by Laurie Short.
 Thornton won but Short took the case to the Commonwealth Court of Conciliation and Arbitration, which found that "persons unknown" had rigged the ballot, leaving Short as National Secretary.
 Thornton resigned in 1950 to become Australasia's representative at the World Federation of Trade Unions (WFTU) liaison bureau in Peking, but he was left without a job when the Australian Council of Trade Unions withdrew recognition of the WFTU.
 The FIA refused to accept him back and Thornton was employed full-time by the Communist Party.
 Laurie Short, a staunch anti-communist, was national secretary of the union from 1951 to 1982.

-In 1983, FIA unsuccessfully sought re-affiliation with the Labor Party, which it had severed during the Australian Labor Party split of 1955.
-The union ultimately rejoined the Labor Party through its merger with the ALP-affiliated Australian Workers Union (AWU) in 1993.
+In 1983, FIA unsuccessfully sought re-affiliation with the Labor Party in NSW, which it had severed during the Australian Labor Party split of 1955.
+The union ultimately rejoined the Labor Party in NSW through its merger with the ALP-affiliated Australian Workers Union (AWU) in 1993.